Protected Areas

 Link (94.2 km)

-Access: To reach the site, start by traveling east from Bashaw on Highway 53, covering a distance of 15 km.
-Then, make a southward turn onto Range Road 200 and continue for 8.2 km.
-The northeast corner of the site will be on your right-hand side at that point.
+Access: To reach the site, head east on Highway 53 from Bashaw for 15 km, turn south onto Range Road 200, and travel 8.2 km.
+The site’s northeast corner will be on your right.

 Alberta Discover Guide: E3-140

-Access: To reach the site, start by traveling east from Bashaw on Highway 53, covering a distance of 15 km.
-Then, make a southward turn onto Range Road 200 and continue for 8.2 km.
-The northeast corner of the site will be on your right-hand side at that point.
+Access: To reach the site, head east on Highway 53 from Bashaw for 15 km, turn south onto Range Road 200, and travel 8.2 km.
+The site’s northeast corner will be on your right.

 Alberta Discover Guide: E3-140